 The Jacquelyn H. Miller Endowment is a fund established in memory of a past president of Michigan AEYC, and founder of The Discovery Center in Ann Arbor, Michigan.
 Throughout her professional life, Jacki was an advocate for children and for the people who care for them.
 Her commitment to excellence, in her own child care center as well as her leadership of Michigan AEYC, was and continues to be an inspiration to many.
-Through the endowment Michigan AEYC provides recognition and encouragement for excellence and innovation in early childhood education.
-Each year, the Michigan AEYC Governing Board will distribute funds, generated from Endowment income based on the recommendation of an Endowment Committee appointed by the Michigan AEYC President.
+Through the endowment, Michigan AEYC provides recognition and encouragement for excellence and innovation in early childhood education.
+Each year, the Michigan AEYC Governing Board will distribute funds, generated from Endowment income based on the recommendation of its standing committee on Awards.

 The Jacquelyn H. Miller Endowment awards grants selected from proposals from members of Michigan AEYC (individuals or groups) for projects which focus on one of two general areas which were of particular interest to Jacki: Children and the Arts and Play Environments for Young Children.

 The application and all supporting materials must be submitted electronically by 11:59 p.m. on June 7, 2019.

 - All grant projects must take place in Michigan and have a focus on one of two general areas which were of particular interest to Jacki: Children and the Arts and Play Environments for Young Children.
 Some titles of past recipients of the award are:

 - “The Language of Clay: A Community Project”

 - “Music Makes the World Go Round”